Liouvillian recursion method for the electronic Green's function: Introduction

-This paper is organized as follows: we first explain and demonstrate the method; in second, we give a few examples of functions that can be computed within this formalism, we then show its usage with a temperature dependence study of a $2\times2$ Hubbard model.
+This paper is organized as follows: we first explain and derive the method;we then give a few examples of functions that can be computed within this formalism and demonstate its usage with a study in temperature of a $2\times2$ Hubbard model.
 Finally, we present our conclusions.